15 Important Motorcycle Hand Signals For Group Rides

 7. Turn On Signal

-If you found another biker who has forgotten to switch off the left blinker (turn on the signal), you can make a “blinking” gesture using your left hand, alternating between extending your fingers and making a fist.
+If you find another biker who has forgotten to switch off the left blinker (turn on the signal), you can make a “blinking” gesture using your left hand, alternating between extending your fingers and making a fist.

 8. I Need Fuel

-s your motorcycle running out of gas?
+Is your motorcycle running out of gas?
 There are certain hand codes to inform the group members you need to fuel up your tank.
 So that they can stop at the next gas station.

 To let know you need fuel, “extend your left arm to the side and point at your fuel tank.”
 It’s a pretty clear indication that everyone understands.